Understand the difference between inline and block elements

 Margin

 Similar to padding, margin is a CSS property that helps us control the spacing of elements.
 The difference between the two is, margin creates space outside the border, between other elements, whereas padding is within the border.
-Twitter uses margin to create some space between the content in the biro and the Tweets timeline (notice the orange part):
+Instagram uses margin to create space between the profile header section and the content below it.
+Notice the orange part in the dev tools:

 Try-It | Margin